Bandy X. Lee

-In 2020, Yale University failed to renew Lee's medical faculty position for allegedly breaking the Goldwater rule in her speech regarding Alan Dershowitz and Trump.
-Lee sued Yale for breach of contract and breach of implied duty of good faith and fair dealing, but after an unexplained change of judges, the suit was dismissed in August 2022.
-Lee subsequently filed for an appeal, but on June 20, 2023, the appellate court, to which the same judge who dismissed her suit was promoted, upheld the ruling.
+In 2020, Yale University failed to renew Lee's unpaid medical faculty position for allegedly breaking the Goldwater rule in a speech about Trump and Alan Dershowitz.
+Lee sued Yale for breach of contract and breach of implied duty of good faith and fair dealing, but after an unexplained switch of judges to Trump-nominated Sarah A. L. Merriam, the suit was dismissed in August 2022.
+Lee appealed, but on June 20, 2023, the appellate court, to which Merriam had been promoted, although she was not on the panel that heard Lee's appeal, upheld the ruling.
 Lee warned against the silencing of intellectuals and criticized Yale's declaration of "no obligation to academic freedom" in her case as "abandoning its principles in a time of greatest need."

-In August 2022, Mother Jones published an article titled "The Psychiatrist Who Warned Us That Donald Trump Would Unleash Violence Was Absolutely Right".
-It argues that the events of January 6th are Lee's "vindication".
+In August 2022, Mother Jones published the article "The Psychiatrist Who Warned Us That Donald Trump Would Unleash Violence Was Absolutely Right".
+It argues that the January 6 attacks were Lee's "vindication".

-In late 2023, Lee returned to warning that a third Trump candidacy for president was in danger of succeeding "not by rational persuasion or informed choice, but through the “contagion” of his symptoms."
+In late 2023, Lee warned that a third Trump candidacy for president was in danger of succeeding "not by rational persuasion or informed choice, but through the 'contagion' of his symptoms."
 In May 2024, she published The Psychology of Trump Contagion: An Existential Danger to American Democracy and All Humankind.
-In September 2024, Lee organized another interdisciplinary conference at the National Press Club, convening national security experts with mental health experts.
+In September 2024, Lee organized another interdisciplinary conference at the National Press Club, convening national security experts and mental health experts.
 She simultaneously released The More Dangerous Case of Donald Trump: 40 Psychiatrists and Mental Health Experts Warn Anew.
-In October 2024, Forbes published an article with a picture of Trump's former Chairman of the Joint Chiefs of Staff Mark Milley holding Lee's 2017 book, The Dangerous Case of Donald Trump.
+In October 2024, Forbes published an article with a picture of Trump's former Chairman of the Joint Chiefs of Staff Mark Milley holding Lee's 2017 book The Dangerous Case of Donald Trump.

 Early life and education

 Bandy Lee was born and raised in the Bronx, New York.
 She is of Korean descent.
 Her mother was Inmyung Lee.
 As a teenager, Lee volunteered in Harlem as a tutor for homeless African-American children.
 Her grandfather was Geun-Young Lee, a physician who treated patients in need of care after the Korean War, who Lee says inspired her with a belief that practicing medicine also involves social responsibility.

 Lee received her M.D. from the Yale University School of Medicine in 1994 and a Master of Divinity (M.Div.) from Yale Divinity School in 1995.
-Lee completed her medical internship at the Bellevue Hospital Center in New York.
+She completed her medical internship at the Bellevue Hospital Center in New York.
 During her medical residency at the Massachusetts General Hospital, Lee was designated as the chief resident.
 She was then a research fellow at Harvard Medical School.
 Upon completion, she was offered a faculty position at Harvard University but turned it down to return to Yale.